Merry Hill Shopping Centre: Monorail

 An elevated monorail was opened at Merry Hill in June 1991, but closed in 1996 as a result of a combination of technical problems and safety concerns (especially the difficulty of evacuation), exacerbated by a dispute between the owners of Merry Hill and The Waterfront, which at the time were owned separately.
-The infrastructure was later removed, leaving only one disused monorail station and part of the old railings visible—on top of the Marks and Spencer store roof.
+The infrastructure was later removed, leaving only one disused monorail station and part of the old railings visible – on top of the Marks and Spencer store roof.

-The monorail cost £22 million to build, the construction work taking place along with the final phase of the shopping complex in 1988–89, but due to health and safety concerns, it did not open until 19 months after the centre was complete.
+The monorail cost £22 million to build, the construction work taking place alongside the final phase of the shopping complex in 1988–89, but owing to health and safety concerns, it did not open until 19 months after the centre was completed.

 There were to be five stations, with the system extending over the canal and terminating close to the site of the former Round Oak railway station where an interchange with a West Midlands Metro extension was proposed.
 However, only the first four stations were completed; Waterfront East, Central Station, Times Square and Boulevard; with Waterfront West planned as a future development.

 The system was officially opened on 1 June 1991.
 The actual public opening was delayed while Her Majesty's Railway Inspectorate investigated evacuation procedures.
 After operating for a short while, the monorail was temporarily closed again in 1992, but ran sporadically until 1996.

 After the system was put up for sale in 1996, the trains and track were transferred in 2001 to the Oasis Shopping Centre, in Broadbeach, Queensland, Australia, to enable expansion of its own monorail system.
-The remaining monorail station, Central Station, was perfectly preserved, but due to renewed interest in 2016 surrounding the 25th anniversary of its opening artefacts were removed from the station and placed in a memorial exhibition near the lift shaft which once gave access to it.
+The remaining monorail station, Central Station, was perfectly preserved, but owing to renewed interest in 2016 surrounding the 25th anniversary of its opening artefacts were removed from the station and placed in a memorial exhibition near the lift shaft which once gave access to it.
 One hundred and fifty commemorative coins were minted and sold at the exhibition.

 By the end of the monorail's life at the centre, tickets for adults cost 40p while children under the age of 5 enjoyed free travel on the network.
-A 'monorail replacement bus' service operated between the UCI Cinema (now Odeon) and The Waterfront car parks once the monorail ceased operating, utilising two Travel Merry Hill owned MCW Metrobuses.
+A "monorail replacement bus" service operated between the UCI Cinema (now Odeon) and The Waterfront car parks once the monorail ceased operating, utilising two Travel Merry Hill owned MCW Metrobuses.

 Main centre

-The centre has around 217 stores and over 10,000 free parking spaces, with a total retail floorspace of 1671000 sqft making the centre the eighth largest in the United Kingdom, behind Westfield London, the MetroCentre, Bluewater, Trafford Centre and Westfield Stratford City.
+The centre has around 217 stores and more than 10,000 free parking spaces, with a total retail floorspace of 1671000 sqft making the centre the eighth largest in the United Kingdom, behind Westfield London, the MetroCentre, Bluewater, Trafford Centre and Westfield Stratford City.